 Yogurt layered with raspberries and cereal is a healthy yet pretty breakfast.
-Breakfast Parfaits are great for camp mornings when you don’t want to cook.
+Camping Breakfast Parfaits are great for camp mornings when you don’t want to cook.

 Dehydrated yogurt is the perfect way to take this breakfast staple on camping trips.
 Removing the moisture makes it easily packable and light.